chrimerss/chrimerss/README.md

 ![stars Badge](https://img.shields.io/github/stars/chrimerss?style=social)
 ![last update Badge](https://img.shields.io/github/last-commit/chrimerss/chrimerss)

-I am a PhD student at the university of Oklahoma, affiliated in the HyDROS lab.
-My research spans from remote sensing estimates of precipitation, to fundamental hydrology, and to flood inundation mapping.
+I am a PhD student at the university of Oklahoma, affiliated with the HyDROS lab.
+My research spans from remote sensing estimates of precipitation, to fundamental hydrology, to hydrologic modelling, and to flood inundation mapping.
 I am actively looking for collaborations in these areas 👯.

 ## Publication
 ---